rubengamboa/4820-slides/ch09-db-programming.md

 ## The Database Tier

-* This are services or classes that interact with the database
+* These are services or classes that interact with the database
 * It is also known as the **persistence layer**

 <br>